 - Periodic payments from sources such as social security, unemployment and welfare assistance, annuities, insurance policies, retirement funds, and pensions.
-However, periodic payments from retirement accounts, annuities, and similar forms of investments are counted only after they exceed the amount contributed by the family [24 CFR 5.609(b)(4) and (b)(3)]. - Disability or death benefits and lottery receipts paid periodically, rather than in a single lump sum [24 CFR 5.609(b)(4) and HCV, p.
-5-14]
+However, periodicpayments from retirement accounts, annuities, and similar forms of investments are countedonly after they exceed the amount contributed by the family [24 CFR 5.609(b)(4) and (b)(3)]. - Disability or death benefits and lottery receipts paid periodically, rather than in a single lumpsum [24 CFR 5.609(b)(4) and HCV, p.
+5-14].

-Lump-Sum Payments for the Delayed Start of a Periodic Payment
+Lump-Sum Payments for the Delayed Start of a Periodic Payment [24 CFR 5.609(b)(16)]

-Most lump sums received as a result of delays in processing periodic payments, such as unemployment or welfare assistance, are counted as income.
-However, lump-sum receipts for the delayed start of periodic social security or supplemental security income (SSI) payments are not counted as income.
-Additionally, any deferred disability benefits that are received in a lump sum or in prospective monthly amounts from the Department of Veterans Affairs are to be excluded from annual income [24 CFR 5.609(c)(14)].
+Deferred periodic amounts from Supplemental Security Income (SSI) and Social Security benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veterans Affairs (VA) disability benefits that are received in a lump sum amount or in prospective monthly amounts are excluded from annual income.
+Most lump sums received as a result of delays in processing periodic payments, such as unemployment or welfareassistance, are counted as income.
+However, lump sum receipts for the delayed start of periodic social security or supplemental security income (SSI) payments are not counted as income.
+Additionally, any deferred disability benefits that are received in a lump sum or in prospectivemonthly amounts from the Department of Veterans Affairs are to be excluded from annual income [24 CFR 5.609(c)(14)].